 Created by Apple and for Apple, Swift is the most rapidly growing programming language nowadays.
-As an alternative to the well-known Objective-C, Swift has the significant pool of advantages putting it to the leading positions in iOS development.
+As an alternative to the well-known Objective-C, Swift has a significant pool of advantages putting it to the leading positions in iOS development.
 Here are the most crucial of them:

 - Swift is an open source project and has a huge development community